fuedgabriel/-CrawlerAnbient/README.md

 # -CrawlerAnbient
-Script para extração e download dos animes do Anbient.
+Script to extract and download Anbient animes.

 Install